zpok3/Waters-of-Life/README.md

 ### FPS Limiting
 It's recommended  to limit your FPS to `120` or lower as the game can still have issues even with the High FPS Fix.
 For instructions on how to set up [Rivatuner Statistics Server](https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download/) (if you use MSI Afterburner you may already have this installed), please refer to the [Performance Guide](https://performance.moddinglinked.com/falloutnv.html#RecommendedLimiters).
 It's written for New Vegas but you can very easily apply it to Fallout 3 by replacing the part where you select `FalloutNV.exe` with selecting `Fallout3.exe`.
 ### DXVK with DXGI
 Highly recommended if you want improved input latency and VRR support.
-Version 2.0 of DXVK requires a GPU that supports Vulkan 1.3 - if you have an AMD Radeon RX 400 series GPU or newer (except RX 455 OEM), NVIDIA GeForce 900 series GPU or newer, or Intel HD 510/530 GPU or newer you should be able to use DXVK 2.0 (source: [TechPowerUp GPU Database](https://www.techpowerup.com/gpu-specs/)).
+Version 3.0 of DXVK requires a GPU that supports Vulkan 1.4 - you can check this by using [GPU-Z](https://www.techpowerup.com/gpuz/).
-  - To install DXVK, copy the contents of the folder `__DXVK - Latest` into the root folder of the game.
+  - To install DXVK, copy `d3d9.dll` and `dxvk.conf` from the folder `__DXVK - Latest` into the root folder of the game.
 If you use a Nvidia GPU you'll also need to follow steps 2-6 under [**Enabling Flip Model (DXVK with DXGI)**](https://performance.moddinglinked.com/falloutnv.html#dxvk-flip).
+> [!tip]
-  - If you have issues with the latest version or your GPU doesn't support Vulkan 1.3 you can try the 1.10.3 version.
+> If you have issues with the latest version or your GPU doesn't support Vulkan 1.4 you can try the 2.6.1 or 1.10.3 version.
 If you are having issues on an Intel iGPU you can try the 1.10.1 version.

 For more information on DXVK, VRR, HDR, and Alt-Tabbing, please refer to the [Performance Guide](https://performance.moddinglinked.com/falloutnv.html).

 ## Launching the Game